 The checklist below includes items you’ll want to prepare and analyze before the conversion to help ensure a smooth and successful transition.
 Make sure you determine and gather the following:

 An experienced custodian will handle the majority of the work involved in the conversion process.
 Once you’ve been introduced to the personnel who will be handling your conversion, they’ll guide you through each step in the process until your transition is complete.
-You should share the information you prepared during the initial stages of the conversion, as the new custodian will need this information to successfully transfer your assets.
+You should share the information you prepared during the initial stages of the conversion, as the new custodian will need this to successfully transfer your assets.
 While there may be new account forms that you are required to fill out, the conversion team should assist you in completing them quickly and accurately.

 Many custodians also initiate the contract drafting and signing procedures at the beginning of the conversion.
 This is because the custody agreement and any other necessary agreements and documents will need to be in place before your assets can be transferred.
 This is often the component of the conversion that requires the greatest dedication of time from the client.
 To help progress this phase smoothly and efficiently:

-Once the required information has been gathered and the agreements are in place, you should be able to dictate your level of involvement in the conversion.
+Once the required information has been gathered and the agreements are in place, you should be able to dictate your level of involvement.
 There is always a chance that something is discovered during the conversion that will require your attention, but this can be addressed on a case-by-case basis.
 A proficient custodian will keep you updated throughout the rest of the process according to your preferences.
 This may involve scheduling weekly update calls or simply sending email updates on relevant items, allowing you to participate at the level you prefer.